ChaouchKarim/auditd/README.md

 ## Development

-This module is public and can be found on github[here](https://github.com/ChaouchKarim/auditd)
+This module is public and can be found on github [here](https://github.com/ChaouchKarim/auditd)

 ## Acknowledgements